Ne000/social-news-networking/README.md

     Redcarpet for Markdown formatting
     Will_paginate for pagination
     Amazon S3 for image storage
     Fog to support Amazon S3
+    New Relic Analytics for real-time data tracking of app traffic

 **Deployment**